-Living in Thailand on $500 a month (in Chiang Mai)
+Living in Thailand on $500 a month: What’s it like

 What kind of lifestyle should you expect if you have a budget of $500 a month in Thailand?